| Laboratory | History | Geography | Art & Music | Science | Languages | Math | Skills and How-To | Just for Kids |

 |

-Site: Everest: Roof of the World Author: The Museum of Science, Boston URL: http://www.mos.org/Everest/home.htm A stunning and unforgettable journey to the summit of Mt.
+A stunning and unforgettable journey to the summit of Mt.
 Everest.
 Photos, text, animations, and lots of interactivity as you follow a team from base camp to summit and share their adventures, sorrows, and eventual triumph.
-Tip: Click the link "Interactive Tour" in the top center area of the page linked above to begin the tour.
-Tip: There's more than meets the eye on most pages, so watch for the "More ->" arrow to get the most out of this amazing tour.
-Dr. Brain's Directory Top of Page |

 |